Guard hair: Awn

 Awn hair is the most common type of guard hair, characterized by an expanded distal end, a thin base, and definitive growth.
 The shafts of the awn are thick and usually spindle-shaped (or blade- or shieldlike), thinning gradually at the tip.
 Spindle-shaped portion is hard and usually differently colored.
 Awns usually lie in one direction, giving the pelage a distinct contour.
 This type of hair is found in carnivorans.
 In equids, cattle, and on the face and legs of sheep, the covering bristles are shorter, stiffer, straighter, and inconspicuously spindled.

 Bristles

-Bristles are firm, generally long hairs in equids and bovids, some carnivorans, etc., that that grow continuously and form manes.
+Bristles are firm, generally long hairs in equids and bovids, some carnivorans, etc., that grow continuously and form manes.
 The mane often varies by sex, serving to distinguish the sexes (sexual dimorphism).
 For example, male lions have a collar of long, hard outline hair that grows continuously and extends to the shoulders and forms a mane on the back of the neck.
 Bristles function as visual signals that augment facial expressions (e.g., lions) or body postures (e.g., horses).